jsatheeshkannan/Marshall-and-unmarshall/README.md

 "#JAXB marshall and unmarshall examples"
-# this has xml to object(UnMarshaller) and object to XML (Marshall) file and system out also
+"# this has Conversion of xml to object(UnMarshaller) and object to XML (Marshall) file and system out format"